 Today I’m going to start of Whiskey of the week (WOTW), a weekly feature where I’ll highlight nice drams that I’ve come across.
 Let’s kick off with this fabulous release from Tullamore DEW – the Tullamore DEW Phoenix.

-This is a limited edition and it’s said to be available only in airports, but I’ve seen it at Systembolaget near the PK shopping centre in Stockholm, it’s available at Celtic whiskey shop, and I tasted it at the Irish pub The Liffey, in Gamla Stan, Stockholm.
+This is a limited edition and it’s said to be available only in airports, but I’ve seen it at Systembolaget near the PK shopping centre in Stockholm, it’s available at Celtic Whiskey Shop, and I tasted it at the Irish pub The Liffey, in Gamla Stan, Stockholm.

-Spicy, then oak, sweetness, fudge and raisins.
+Caramel and spice, some alcohol sting, then oak, honey sweetness, fudge and raisins.

-With two drops of water, the sweetness and softness marry together perfectly.. the toffee comes through a lot, the slight bitterness is gone and the finish is just sweet and spicy.. it’s simply gorgeous.
+There’s an immediate attack of caramel, vanilla, and dried fruits.
+Pepper, spice and oak immediately after.
+There’s a slightly bitter, peppery finish.
+With two drops of water, the sweetness and softness marry together perfectly.. the toffee comes through a lot, the bitterness is gone and the finish is just sweet and spicy.. it’s simply gorgeous.

 If you’ve managed to get a bottle of this, consider yourself fortunate.
 Obviously, enjoy it as long as you can.